bakgaard/Stories/FirstEncounter.md

 "Ehm - no" replied Wolashni after a short moment.
 "I would send in a drone to get a look at them".

 "So would I, Sergeant.
 But we are still in here and the drone out there - separated by the ship's exterior.
 What would you do about that?"

 This question was way harder - mostly because he didn't want the ship to be damaged, so they at some point could fly out of here.
 Wolashni bit himself in his lower lip while thinking of something but the obvious.

-"Well, going through the hatch seems unlikely - it's not exactly visible unless you know it's there, and if you to force it open you would destroy the mechanic since it has no power."
+"Well, going through the hatch seems unlikely - it's not exactly visible unless you know it's there, and if you were to force it open you would destroy the mechanic since it has no power."
 Wolashni looked up at Jensen who gave him a small nod before continuing.
 "Since they would be able to see us through the glass, they might conclude this will be the easiest way into the ship and break that somehow."